tenzir/tenzir/README.md

 </p>

-**Visibility Across Space and Time (VAST)** is a scalable foundation for a security operations center (SOC): high-throughput ingestion of telemetry, low-latency and type-rich search, native integration with Python/Pandas, R, Spark, and efficient pivoting across many data formats.
+**Visibility Across Space and Time (VAST)** is a scalable foundation for a security operations center (SOC): a rich data model for security data, high-throughput ingestion of telemetry, low-latency search, and flexible export in various formats.

 ## Synopsis